 As doon the sterres in the frosty night.

-The story is a direct attack on the corruption in the Catholic Church during the 14th century in Europe.
-Two of the characters, “The Summoner” and “The Friar”, are criticized severely because of their evil acts and their greed.
+This story is a direct attack on the corruption in the Catholic Church during the 14th century in Europe.
+Two of the characters, “The Summoner” and “The Friar,” are criticized severely because of their evil acts and their greed.
 The exemplum is those who engage themselves in greed and extortion will be thrown into hell.

 Of yonge folk, that haunteden folye,